jbyuki/notes/lua/btree.md

 ### Searching a B-tree

-This is the easiest method of all.
-Very similar to a binary tree, it will search through the tree recursively.
+The search is very similar to a binary tree, it will search through the tree recursively.
+Because the keys are ordered, it can be done in a single pass.

 ```lua
 function btree.search_node(node, k)